What are the biggest issues facing health and social care in the wake of Brexit?

 The medical and academic communities have already flagged up their concerns about leaving the EU within the context of medical research and science.

-It is hoped that the issues of access to research talent and funding for specialist scientific investigations should be prioritised as part of the Brexit discussions.
+Hopes are that the Brexit discussions will prioritize the issues of access to research talent and funding for specialist scientific investigations.

-The Vote Leave campaign before the referendum claimed that the money the UK puts into the EU’s membership pot could instead be directly pumped into the NHS.
+The Vote Leave campaign claimed before the referendum that the UK could directly pump the money it puts into the EU’s membership pot into the NHS.

 This was one of the most contentious aspects of the campaign and then rapidly refuted by many Leave politicians.

-The campaign said that EU membership cost £350 million a week to the UK and that a Brexit decision could lead to £100 million extra a week instead of going to the NHS, in excess of the amounts agreed by the Spending Review.
+The campaign said that EU membership cost £350 million a week to the UK.
+It also suggested that a Brexit decision could lead to £100 million extra a week.
+This would be in excess of the amounts agreed by the Spending Review and would be directed towards the NHS.

 The NHS is certainly facing huge pressure in the wake of limited finance and dwindling performance against more challenging targets.